Hyper Japan: Japanese cuisine

 A number of sub-events are organized as part of the event, all allowing visitors to vote for their favourite food and drink.
 The Sushi Awards aim to find the best sushi in the UK, the Sake Experience gathers together ten Japanese sake brewers with the aim of finding the UK's favourite sake and the Sake Cocktail awards determines the nation's favourite sake cocktail.
-The Japanese Ministry of Agriculture, Forestry and Fisheries has also participated on numerous occasions, holding cookery demonstrations, tasting corners, stage shows etc. to drive publicity of Japanese cuisine and ingredients.
-Many Japanese food manufacturers also take part by taking exhibitor stands and doing cookery demonstrations.
+The Japanese Ministry of Agriculture, Forestry and Fisheries has also participated on numerous occasions, holding cooking demonstrations, tasting corners and stage shows to drive publicity of Japanese cuisine and ingredients.
+Many Japanese food manufacturers also take part by taking exhibitor stands and doing cooking demonstrations.

-Gaming, anime, manga and cinema
+Japanese popular culture

-Many UK-based exhibitors sell a range of anime-related goods, figurines, comics etc. A number of Japanese companies have exhibited, including Nintendo, Bandai Namco, Square Enix, Konami, Toei Animation, Kodansha Europe and Niconico.
-Since the first event, there has been a Cosplay show participated in by UK-based fans, and for a time the UK heat of the World Cosplay Summit was held at the event.
-Many guest speakers from Japan have also appeared, including anime producer Mitsuhisa Ishikawa, director Naoyoshi Shiotani, writer Hirokatsu Kihara, voice artist Takashi Kondo and film director Satoshi Miki.
-Commenting just after his appearance, Mitsuhisa Ishikawa said, “I had thought that the UK was a conservative country, and may not appreciate the kind of edgy works we were creating, but I really feel that truly great work can transcend national boundaries.
-I really get the impression that Japanese culture is appreciated, so I hope that this kind of event will continue in the future.”
+Many UK-based exhibitors sell a range of goods, including toys, figurines, clothing, books, magazines, fashion accessories, homeware, kitchen items, stationery and comics related to Japanese popular culture.
+A number of Japanese companies have exhibited as well, including Nintendo, Bandai Namco, Square Enix, Konami, Toei Animation, Kodansha Europe and Niconico.
+Since the first event, there has been a Cosplay show participated in by UK-based fans, and for a time, the UK heat of the World Cosplay Summit was held at the event.
+Many guest speakers from Japan have also appeared, including producer Mitsuhisa Ishikawa, director Naoyoshi Shiotani, writer Hirokatsu Kihara, voice actor Takashi Kondo and film director Satoshi Miki.
+Commenting just after his appearance, Ishikawa said, "I had thought that the UK was a conservative country, and may not appreciate the kind of edgy works we were creating, but I really feel that truly great work can transcend national boundaries.
+I really get the impression that Japanese culture is appreciated, so I hope that this kind of event will continue in the future."